PRELIMINARY PROGRAMME

 • NEW DEVELOPMENT

-Julie Hladikova, Jiri Navratil, Stanislav Bouzek are with University of West Bohemia, Pilsen, Czech Republic
+Stanislav Bouzek is with University of West Bohemia, Pilsen, Czech Republic

 Day 3 Wed 13th Sept.: Hot Panel, Sessions, Danfoss Drive Tour & Gala Dinner